-Postgraduate Research Assistant / PhD Student
+Postgraduate RA / PhD Student

 Our group aims to do detailed imaging of the brain and how it changes over time comparing these new antibody conditions with each other and against multiple sclerosis.
-This will help improve our ability to diagnose these conditions by characterising them in a systematic way, to identify ways of monitoring treatment effectiveness and to understand the underlying mechanism of damage to help improve development of future treatments.
+This will help improve our ability to diagnose these conditions by characterising them in a systematic way, to identify ways of monitoring treatment effectiveness and to understand the underlying mechanism of damage to help improve the development of future treatments.